 Toggle Auto-Rotate and Portrait Lock

-- Look for the portrait or auto-rotate icon and tap on it
+- Look for the portrait or auto-rotate icon and tap on it.

-Restart your Samsung S8
+Restart your Samsung Galaxy S8

-- Tap on green Restart icon
+- Tap on the green Restart

 - Tap on Restart again